apache/seatunnel/docs/en/connector-v2/Error-Quick-Reference-Manual.md

 | SOCKET-02 | Failed to send message to socket server                  | When the user encounters this error code, it means that there is a problem sending data and retry is not enabled, please check |
 | SOCKET-03 | Unable to write; interrupted while doing another attempt | When the user encounters this error code, it means that the data writing is interrupted abnormally, please check               |

-## Tablestore Connector Error Codes
+## TableStore Connector Error Codes

 | code           | description                           | solution                                                                                                                            |
 |----------------|---------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------|
 | TABLESTORE-01  | Failed to send these rows of data     | When users encounter this error code, it means that failed to write these rows of data, please check the rows that failed to import |

 ## Hive Connector Error Codes